 This memorial was commissioned in 1948 to a similar design to the World War I memorial tablet and was funded solely by the College.
 Carved into the oak tablet are the names of the thirty eight members of the RCVS who died on active service.
 The memorial was unveiled on 6th February 1953.

-Further information on the men listed on the memorials can be downloaded from the ‘Related documents’ box.
+Information on the men listed on the war memorials can be downloaded from the ‘Related documents’ box.